iny333/WM_Paper_repo/README.md

 create the window functions and then the statistics needed in the main script.
 These can be found in the folder [Backend_Scripts](https://github.com/iny333/WM_Paper_repo/tree/main/Backend_Scripts).

 Whilst we use our own power spectra functions to produce the 2D and 3D PS, we use [pywst](https://github.com/bregaldo/pywst/tree/master) to produce our RWST results.
 The paper for this work can be found here: [1905.01372](https://arxiv.org/abs/1905.01372).
+To summarise our LoS evolution, we use [PyWavelets](https://pywavelets.readthedocs.io/en/latest/), which can easily been installed with pip or conda.

 # Simulations
 For our 21cmFast Simulations we used version 3.2.1.
 To generate the seed we use: